 Keep Your California S Corp Compliant

-After you’ve successfully formed your business and selected an S corp tax designation, it’s important that you follow the laws to ensure that your business remains compliant and can continue to operate in good standing.
-All California S corps will need to file a Statement of Information every two years and file Form 100S each year.
+After you successfully form your business and elect the S corp tax designation for it, you must follow state laws to ensure your business remains compliant and can continue to operate in good standing.
+All California S corps need to file a Statement of Information every two years and a Form 100S each year.

 California Statement of Information

-Your California S corp must file a Statement of Information with the California Secretary of State.
-These reports are due every other year, so if your business was registered in an odd year, you will file this report on every following odd year but not on even years.
-The filing deadline is based on your business’s registration date.
+Your California S corp must file a Statement of Information with the California Secretary of State every other year.
+If you registered your business in an odd year, for example, you’ll file this report during every following odd year.
+The filing deadline is based on your business’s original registration date.

 California S Corp Taxes

 S corporations benefit from pass-through taxation, meaning the business’s profits pass-through to S corp owners’ individual tax returns.
 S corp owners make money from their reasonable salary and distributions, and California S corp owners can expect to pay the following taxes:

 Self-employment taxes cover social security and medicare.
 The self-employment tax rate is 15.3%, and money you take as salary will be subjected to the self-employment tax.
 However, distributions are not subjected to this tax.